builtbydani/builtbydani/README.md

 # Hey, I’m Dani 💻✨
 Welcome to my github!

-I'm a full-stack dev building with Rust, JavaScript, and Python - pastel & pixels <3 I love learning, making fun/cute projects, and building tools that help other devs.
+I'm a full-stack dev building with Flutter, JavaScript, and Python - pastel & pixels <3 I love learning, making fun/cute projects, and building tools that help other devs.

 ---